shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 At the start of your turn, you and allies within 5ft of you heal for 1d6 heals.

 **Mental Puzzle**
 There are magic words on the back of the gem.
-As an action, once per hour, you can activate the magic words, and a puzzling question appears in your head, and you may answer.
+As an action, once per hour, you can activate the magic words, and a puzzling question appears in your head, which you may answer.
-Ability check: Intelligence DC = 23 minus your attunement points
+**Ability check**: Intelligence DC = 23 minus your attunement points
-Success: You gain 1 attunement point.
+**Success**: You gain 1 attunement point.
 Activate Heal Aura.

 Legendary Attunement Requirement:
 Gain 3 attunement points